 - the date on your Certificate of Insurance, or Endorsement to your policy - the date and time you leave your home.

 Dependent children

-Your children, stepchildren, foster children, grandchildren, nieces, and nephews who are under 21 years old at the date your insurance starts.
+Your children, stepchildren, foster children, and grandchildren who are under 21 years old at the date your insurance starts.